-Yes.
-We use correct, fast kettlebell lift intervals, an extremely effective tool for burning fat.
+A: Yes.
+We make good use of correct, fast kettlebell lift intervals, an extremely safe and effective tool for burning fat.
 There are a number of fast moving, full-body drills that you will find simple technically, but have an incredibly high metabolic cost.
 Your metabolism is forced to speed up, and this is the main hurdle in accomplishing fat loss.
 In 2010 fast kettlebell lifts were lab tested, and burned 20.2 calories per minute.
 More importantly, calories continued to burn substantially faster than basal metabolic rate for 48 hours after the session.
 The only common exercise that compared at all to kettlebell lifting in this area was XC skiing uphill, or running at a 6 minute mile pace on the ground, not a treadmill.
-In private settings we use metabolic typing to match your food choices to what your body actually needs to be maximally healthy.
+We also use metabolic typing to match your food choices to what your body actually needs to be maximally healthy.

 Here is a list of common exercises and their number of calories burned per minute: Kettlebell Snatches 20.2 Boot Camp 9.8 Aerobic Dance 9.7 Spinning 9.6 Jogging 8.5 Cardio Kick-Boxing 8.1 Curves 6.4 Power Yoga 5.9 Advanced Pilates 5.6

 Read about the study in the January/February 2010 ACE FitnessMatters – ACEkettlebellArticle012010.

 Q2: Won’t lifting heavy weight make me “muscle bound” and less flexible?